conan1iu/webscraping/README.md

-### Final proposals
+## Final proposals

-- Move data source to CNBC
+- Move data source to CNBC.
-- Change inital data source to a more accurate list of the S&P 500 which updates daily
+- Change inital data source to a more reliable list of the S&P 500 which updates daily and contains the correct tickers.

-### What I would work on if I had more time... 🌱
+## 🌳 What I would work on if I had more time...

 - Some areas of code can be refined to follow best practices - I look forward to improving my practices further as I gain more experience.
 If I had more time here I would:
   - Implement Python classes